1952 Mulkhi Agitation (Telangana)

-1952 Mulkhi Agitation or Mulkhi Agitation was a political movement for the safeguarding of jobs in Hyderabad State government for native residents, or Mulkis.
-It was the first event in Telangana Movement.
+The 1952 Mulkhi Agitation or Mulkhi Agitation was a political movement for the safeguarding of jobs in Hyderabad State government for native residents, or Mulkis.
+It was the first event in Telangana Movement in India.
 The agitation lasted between July 26 to mid-September, 1952.

 History

 The 1952 Mulki agitation which started with the teachers transfer in Warangal, spread to Hyderabad where it intensified and finally resulted in the most important event of the agitation – the City College Incident.

 After the annexation of Hyderabad to India, the administration was under Military Governor, J. N. Chaudhuri.
 There was a large scale recruitment in the Hyderabad State Government, but the non-local new recruits occupied positions meant for the locals under the Mulki rules provided by the erstwhile ruler, the Nizam of Hyderabad.
 There was widespread discontentment among the locals which led to the agitation.

 The agitation and its consequences

 In 1952, students led an agitation against non Mulkis or non locals (mulki meaning locals).
 The popular slogans were Ghair Mulki go back or Non-Mulki go back.